MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 ### Update an existing AKS cluster

+If you'd rather enable network isolation on an existing AKS cluster instead of creating a new cluster, use the [az aks update][az-aks-update] command.

 When creating the private endpoint and private DNS zone for the BYO ACR, use the existing virtual network and subnets of the existing AKS cluster.
 When you assign the **AcrPull** permission to the kubelet identity, use the existing kubelet identity of the existing AKS cluster.

 To enable the network isolated feature on an existing AKS cluster, use the following command: